San Francisco Municipal Wireless: SFlan

 In 2010 MonkeyBrains, a local ISP, started a pilot wireless project in the Mission District of San Francisco.
 During the pilot phase, they are providing residential users free service with a nominal setup fee.
 The City being whipsawed by corporate powers, SFLan ending their experiment, and Meraki's "Free the Net" placed on hold all provided MonkeyBrains with the motivation to start their 2010 free wifi in the Mission.
-By the End of 2010, MonkeyBrains exceeded 120Mbit/s of download and 50Mbit/s upload in their wireless pilot.